Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 Step 5b: Source center-of-mass tracking
 '''''''''''''''''''''''''''''''''''''''
 The saturated 0th order can be tracked via centroiding, although the bloom above and below can affect y-position determination.
 Set :code:`do_0thtracking` to True to run this routine.
-If you did not run location fitting to this point, you can manually set the :code:`location` here.
+If you did not run location fitting to this point, you can manually set the :code:`location` here, which is needed to initiate the 0th centroiding routine.

 Step 5c: Background star tracking
 '''''''''''''''''''''''''''''''''